News

 Ann Moore, chair of the Port of San Diego board of port commissioners, said, "We are grateful to continue our long-standing relationship with Disney Cruise."
 Moore added that the agreement supports a cruise sector that brings millions of dollars into the regional economy and draws thousands of visitors to the waterfront each year.

-How the San Diego expansion fits into Disney Cruise Line’s broader growth
+How the San Diego expansion fits into Disney Cruise Line's wider growth

 The West Coast agreement comes as Disney continues expanding capacity across multiple regions, including deployments for winter 2026-2027 in the Bahamas and Caribbean from ports including Port Canaveral, Port Everglades, and Galveston.
 Alongside those sailings, Disney Wonder is slated to operate from San Diego and Disney Adventure is set to operate from Singapore.

-Disney Adventure began its maiden voyages out of Singapore on March 10, 2026, marking a major push into the Asia-Pacific market with year-round service.
-The ship includes Disney Cruise Line’s first roller coaster at sea, Ironcycle Test Run, themed around Big Hero 6’s San Fransokyo Street district.
+Disney Adventure began its maiden voyages out of Singapore on March 10, 2026, a major expansion in the Asia-Pacific market with year-round service.
+The ship includes Disney Cruise Line's first roller coaster at sea, Ironcycle Test Run, themed around Big Hero 6's San Fransokyo Street district.

-Looking further ahead, Disney has announced that its next Wish-class ship will be named Disney Believe and is expected to enter service in late 2027.
+Disney has also announced that its next Wish-class ship will be named Disney Believe and is expected to enter service in late 2027.
 The fourth ship in the Wish-class is positioned around themes of promise and possibilities, with onboard experiences tied to stories including Encanto, Frozen, Moana, Snow White and the Seven Dwarfs, and The Little Mermaid.

 Disney Believe will join sister ships Disney Wish, Disney Treasure, and Disney Destiny.
-Disney Cruise Line has also said it plans to grow its fleet to 13 ships by 2031, with additional vessels planned later in the decade, including a new mid-size class launching in 2029 and a Japan deployment planned for 2029 in cooperation with Oriental Land Company, alongside newbuild deliveries scheduled for 2029, 2030, and 2031.
+Disney Cruise Line has said it plans to grow its fleet to 13 ships by 2031.
+Additional vessels are planned later in the decade, including a new mid-size class launching in 2029 and a Japan deployment planned for 2029 in cooperation with Oriental Land Company, alongside newbuild deliveries scheduled for 2029, 2030, and 2031.